National Geography Bee

 Competition Format

-For students competing in the Varsity & JV Divisions, the National Geography Bee is a two-stage competition, consisting of the Qualifying Stage and the National Championships.
-The Qualifying Stage has two variants: the National Qualifying Exams and the Online National Qualifying Tournament.
+For students competing in the Varsity & Junior Varsity Divisions, the National Geography Bee is a two-stage competition, consisting of the Qualifying Stage and the National Championships.
+The Qualifying Stage has two variants: the National Qualifying Exams and the National Geography Bee Regional Tournaments.
 Students can also qualify for the International Geography Championships by competing in the National Geography Bee.

 1